 There are numerous salivary glands in and around the oral cavity.

 They are classified as:

 Minor salivary glands

-- Glandulae labiales in the mucosal of the lips
+- Glandulae labiales in the mucosa of the lips

-- Glandulae buccales in the mucosal of the cheeks
+- Glandulae buccales in the mucosa of the cheeks

 Major salivary glands